grumbeard/powerx_frontend_ghtrending/src/components/domain/entity-card.md

 An `avatar_url` for the `entity` is required and it is displayed in the 'left' section.
 Any other entity details supplied are displayed in the 'right' section.

+EntityCard variants are determined by an optional `color` property supplied.
+The default value of `color` is 'gray'.
 All constraints for `InfoCard` apply.

-EntityCard variants include 'Outline EntityCards' and are determined by an optional `color` property supplied.
-The default value of `color` is 'gray'.

-### Outline EntityCards
 ```jsx
 import { BrowserRouter } from 'react-router-dom';
 <BrowserRouter>